 Taxonomy: No subspecies are recognized (Pyle 2008).

-Summer: Nesting occurs regularly on the Pine Ridge, Wildcat Hills, Bighorn Escarpment, and probably regularly on the Sidney Draw Escarpment in Cheyenne Co, all of which have large, perpendicular, rocky cliffs and outcroppings suitable for nesting (Lock 1984, Cox and Franklin 1989).
+Summer: Nesting occurs regularly on the Pine Ridge, Wildcat Hills, Bighorn Escarpment, and probably regularly on the Sidney Draw Escarpment in Cheyenne Co, as well as at other Panhandle sites with large, perpendicular, rocky cliffs and outcroppings suitable for nesting (Lock 1984, Cox and Franklin 1989).
 Nesting has also been recorded on occasion in Garden, Keith, and Cherry Cos.

 A nest card was submitted for Garden Co for 1982 (Bennett 1983), apparently a reference to a nest site with two young that was confirmed east-southeast of Oskhosh in 1982 (NGPC, unpublished data).
 Prairie Falcons were reported in the area “summer” 1967, 31 Jul 1978, and 18 Aug 1981, and one was north of Crescent Lake NWR 12 Jul 2004.